-Charles Brady and his mother Mary move to a small Indiana town, having recently fled Bodega Bay, California after draining and killed a young girl there.
+Charles and his mother Mary move to a small Indiana town, having recently fled Bodega Bay, California after draining and killed a young girl there.
 They are sleepwalkers - they can change their appearance and they need the lifeforce from young women.
-Charles has picked out young Tanya Robertson, whom he meets at a local high school, as his next victim.
-He asks her out for a date and invites her home... however, she did not suspect his real interest in her.
-On their first date, a picnic at a nearby cemetery, Charles attempts to drain the lifeforce from Tanya for himself and his mother.Written by
+Charles has picked out young girl Tanya, whom he meets at a local high school, as his next victim.
+He asks her out for a date and invites her home - however, she did not suspect his real interest in her.
+On their first date, a picnic at a nearby cemetery, he attempts to drain the lifeforce from her for himself and his mother.Written by

 See more »

 Cat's claws slash through the screen after the credits, exposing a green glow beyond.
 See more »

 To obtain a more commercially viable M rating for its theatrical release in Australia, a majority of the film's violence and gorier moments were cut by Columbia TriStar Films.
 These cuts were later restored for an uncut R rated home video release.
 See more »